abc123me/driver-74hc595/README.md

    - Caused by fwrite buffering when it's not supposed to
    - Easily fixed by using `setbuf(fp, NULL);` to disable buffering
    - There is probably a flag or something I can set to fix this pernamently
- - No support for reset or output enable pins
+ - No support for output enable pin